cmu-sei/iides/examples/example3.md

 - **`Small business`**:
  False
 - **`Industry sector`**:
- Transportation and Warehousing (*48*) &mdash; Services directly or indirectly involved in the movement of people.
+ Transportation and Warehousing (*48*) - Services directly or indirectly involved in the movement of people.
 - **`Industry subsector`**:
- Transit and Ground Passenger Transportation (*48.5*) &mdash; This subsector includes industries providing passenger transportation, such as buses and taxis.
+ Transit and Ground Passenger Transportation (*48.5*) - This subsector includes industries providing passenger transportation, such as buses and taxis.
 - **`Business`**:
  Waymo operates as a self-driving technology company primarily involved in developing autonomous driving systems.
 - **`Parent company`**:
  Alphabet Inc.
 - **`Incident role`**:
- Primary Victim (*V*) &mdash; The organization was the primary victim organization of the insider's actions.
+ Primary Victim (*V*) - The organization was the primary victim organization of the insider's actions.

 ## Organization